The Nuclear AMRC is a partner in a host of collaborative research and development projects, supported by UK and

 - Advanced manufacturing for SMR pressure vessels – a four-year collaboration with the US Electric Power Research Institute (EPRI) to develop new manufacturing and fabrication methods for reactor pressure vessels.
 The project aims to reduce the total time needed to produce a SMR pressure vessel from three to four years to less than 12 months.
-In the first phase, we are developing electron beam welding techniques for vessel sections made from metal powder using hot isostatic pressing.
+In the first phase, we have developed electron beam welding techniques for vessel sections made from metal powder using hot isostatic pressing.
 The project is funded by the US Department of Energy, and involves industrial partners on both sides of the Atlantic including Sheffield Forgemasters.